antonydenyer/antonydenyer.github.io/_posts/2025-08-06-ethereum-turns-ten.md

 Ethereum today has a well-worn stack: Solidity, the EVM, JSON-RPC, rollups, L2 sequencers, and Block Builders.
 These tools are better than ever, more powerful, more stable, more integrated.
 But that very maturity creates an illusion: that we've figured it out.
 The architecture is basically settled, and the roadmap is correct.
 The debates are closed.

 We start to treat the current ideas not as experiments, but as truths.
-Trusts that must be swallowed whole to ensure "etherum alignment".
+Truths that must be swallowed whole to ensure "etherum alignment".

 We say things like: *Rollups are the way.* But what if they're not?
 What if they're just the best idea we've come up with so far, but far from the final form?
 What if there's a better abstraction waiting, one we're blind to because we've mistaken confidence and alignement for understanding?